GianlucaBelardinelli/GTNGarmingFlightPlanExporter/README.md

 Once you insert your Departure, Arrival and Route fields, by pressing Save Flight Plan, save it to your FS root folder \F1GTN\FPL.

+### Installation

+By this page, go to build folder and Download the .JAR app.
+It's Windows/Linux/MAC Compatible.
+You only need to have Java installed in your Desktop!

 ### Todos

  - IVAP Flight Plan Import